 - Digital File Format: all images shall be submitted in the JPEG (.jpg) file format.
 It is suggested that you use the highest quality setting when creating the digital file.
 Save file in Baseline Standard or Baseline Optimized (not Progressive).
 Guidance on File Saving appears in the Technical Detail section at the end of this document.

-- Cat is the Category abbreviation: Dac for Digitally Altered, Nat for Nature, Peo for People, Ope for Open, Pri for Print and Uns for UnScored.
+- Cat is the Category abbreviation: CRE for Conceptual/Creative Editing (formerly Altered Reality, Nat for Nature, Peo for People, Ope for Open, Pri for Print and Uns for UnScored.

 - Title is your title for the image; capitalize the first letter of each word but do not put a space between words

-- Example: the Nature image “Before the Storm” submitted by Betty Smith (a second member with the same last name, Smith) would have the file name, Before_The_Storm%%Nat%%Betty_Smith.jpg.
+- Example: the Nature image “Before the Storm” submitted by Betty Smith would have the file name: NAT Before The Storm Betty Smith.jpg.

 - Color Space: The recommended color space is sRGB.
 If you are not familiar with color spaces, ignore this requirement but please understand that a slight color shift may occur when the image is projected.
 Guidance on Color Space Conversion appears in the Technical Detail section at the end of this document.